Taylor-Ampatiellos/document-analysis/README.txt

 	- Make length and letter frequency graphs display at the same time.
 	- Display counts above graph bars
 	  (i.e. "43,251" above the bar for the letter 'e').
+	- Add options for other kinds of graphs, such as a pie chart for letter frequency.
-	- Improve readability of output from "search" argument.
+	- Improve readability of output from "search" argument, including outputting the full path to each file.